-Kylie Jenner And BFF Jordyn Woods Will Launch Makeup Collaboration Soon
+Kylie Jenner And BFF Jordyn Woods Will Launch Makeup Collaboration Soon, Reports ‘Daily Mail’

 “Fans are really interested in seeing Kylie as a mom to Stormi, and they are also really interested in seeing how she made such a massive fortune in such a short period of time.
 She is now a role model to so many women out there who think they cannot raise a baby and have a successful career,” a source claimed.

-The cameras will also reportedly show Kylie’s soon-to-be 21st birthday bash… but don’t expect baby daddy Travis Scott to make an appearance on the show, because he reportedly refuses to be filmed.
+The cameras will also reportedly show Kylie’s soon-to-be 21st birthday bash, but don’t expect baby daddy Travis Scott to make an appearance on the show because he reportedly refuses to be filmed.